Skip to contents

 nuts_level

-character string.
-NUTS level.
+A character string with the NUTS level.
 One of 0, 1, 2, 3 or all for all levels.

 moveCAN